Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 • Other restrictive eating disorders

 When the body is malnourished, the brain adapts to survive.
-During refeeding, those adaptations begin to reverse—which can temporarily intensify psychological symptoms.
+During refeeding, those adaptations begin to shift, which can temporarily make emotions feel more intense.

 • Emotional blunting or numbness